ISL 2020-21: ATK Mohun Bagan's Arindam Bhattacharya claims the Golden Glove | Goal.com

 ATK Mohun Bagan goalkeeper Arindam Bhattarcharya has won the 2020-21 Indian Super League (ISL) Golden Glove award - a career first for the 31-year-old.

-It was a two-way race between Arindam and Mumbai City's Amrinder Singh for the award going into the ISL final (***RESULT***) on Saturday.
+It was a two-way race between Arindam and Mumbai City's Amrinder Singh for the award going into the ISL final where Mumbai City beat ATK Mohun Bagan 2-1 on Saturday.

 Amrinder had won the award in the ISL in 2016 after winning the I-League Golden Glove with Bengaluru FC in the previous term.
 Arindam, on the other hand, had missed out on the award last season after finishing second behind Bengaluru custodian Gurpreet Singh Sandhu.